 Serious Sam: The Second Encounter is a First-Person Shooter video game developed by Croteam and published by Gathering of Developers in February 5, 2002 for PC.
 It is a stand-alone expansion pack to the first game, and the second installment in the Serious Sam series.

-After the events of Serious Sam: The First Encounter, Sam finds himself en route to Sirius when he collides with a "Croteam Crate-Bus" and crash-lands in Mayan-era South America.
-This time, Sam must battle across South America, Babylon and medieval Europe, where he will face bosses such as a wind deity, a cyborg giant larva and Mental's summoner before finding a second backup ship.
+After the events of Serious Sam: The First Encounter, Sam finds himself en route to Sirius when he collides with a "Croteam Crate-Bus" and crash-lands in Mayan-era Mexico.
+This time, Sam must battle across Mexico, Babylon and medieval Europe, where he will face bosses such as a wind deity, a cyborg giant larva and Mental's summoner before finding a second backup ship.

 The gameplay remains the same as TFE: Sam must face hordes upon hordes of enemies with a varied weaponry.
 The weapon roster from TFE returns; the game also introduces some new toys of destruction for Sam: the Flamethrower, the Chainsaw, the Sniper Rifle and the rare (but valious and very destructive) Serious Bomb.
 The enemy roster also returns with many additions, such as a Dual Wielding frog, a multi-armed fire monster...
 And a chainsaw-wielding gardener with a pumpkin on his head.